bit34/Bit34-Injector/README.md

 Constructor parameter ```shouldThrowException``` allows you to choose error handling behavior.

-When set to ```true```, ```Injector``` throws an exception when an error occurs.
+When set to ```true```, ```InjectorContext``` throws an exception when an error occurs.
 This should be your default choice for development cause it will let you find errors sooner.

-When set to ```false```, ```Injector``` internally stores error messages for later examinations.
+When set to ```false```, ```InjectorContext``` internally stores error messages for later examinations.
 This behavior is added for development purposes.
 Even though it is not advised, you can use this option on production to manually catch unexpected errors.

 ---
 ### **Adding Bindings**